Battle of Somosierra: Aftermath

 Napoleon's invasion of Spain ended successfully with the French occupation of Madrid.

 Moore was killed at the end of the Corunna campaign, that commenced with the Battle of Cardedeu.

 The next battle Napoleon commanded personally was the Battle of Teugen-Hausen on 19 April 1809.

 Madrid

 San Juan raced his army back to Madrid.
 Although the victory at Somosierra was more accurately the result of a combined infantry and cavalry attack, with the infantry bearing the heavier fighting, later accounts – Napoleon's included – placed all the emphasis on the Polish charge.
 San Juan was later killed by his own men.
 French patrols reached the outskirts of Madrid on 1 December.
-The Junta made a half-hearted and futile attempt to defend the capital, and on 4 December a devastating French artillery barrage brought the Spanish defence to grief.
-Spaniards surrendered their remaining 2,500 regulars; the 20,000 civilians under their banner dispersed; and the French entered Madrid for the second time that year.
+The Junta made a half-hearted and futile attempt to defend the capital, and on 4 December a devastating French artillery barrage brought the Spanish defence to grief, with its remaining 2,500 regulars surrendering; the 20,000 civilians under their banner dispersed; and the French entered Madrid for the second time that year.